 Open Position Title:

 In collaboration with Up2Us Sports, Chicago Run seeks an Up2Us Coach to work alongside the Chicago Run staff to oversee the ongoing growth and development of its youth running programs in Chicago area schools and community sites.
-This is a full-time AmeriCorps service position for one year, starting on February 4, 2019.
-Within that year of service, the member will perform a minimum of 1700 hours of community service, receive a living allowance of $15,105, an education award of $5,920, forbearance of educational loans, health care options, and training and support.
+This is a part-time AmeriCorps service position ending on December 31, 2019.
+Within that year of service, the member will perform a minimum of 900 hours of community service, receive a living allowance of $7,770, an education award of $2,960, forbearance of educational loans, health care options, and training and support.
 At Chicago Run, he/she has the primary responsibility to work with the school/site staff and students regarding daily program operations and maintain routine communication with participating school and sites.
 This position will be integral to the success of Chicago Run programming.

 Chicago Run maintains four youth running programs: Little Strides, Chicago Runners, Running Mates, and Lace Up!.
 The Up2Us Coach would work primarily with the Chicago Runners and Running Mates programs.